Dregdael/Empathy_Classification_PBC4cip/README.md

     * AUC
     * Precision

-  Nevertheless, we also provide the code for carrying out classification test for each of the folds, in which we can also obtain confusion matrices.
+  Nevertheless, we also provide the code for carrying out classification tests for each of the folds, in which we can also obtain confusion matrices.
   We used these confusion matrices to calculate the Closeness Evaluation Measure [1] in an attached excel file for each Fold.

   We recommend carrying out the classification task of PBC4cip per Fold using the WEKA implementation of the classifier, as found in Dr. Octavio Loyola-González website: https://octavioloyola.info/papers/PBC4cip/index.html